Apricot (Dwarf) Growing Guide

 Sow and Plant

 Prepare a large hole by breaking up the soil and adding plenty of well-rotted organic matter.
 A wide hole is better than a very deep one.
 Mulch after planting, and encircle the trunk with a wire cage or protective pipe to protect the young tree from animal and insect pests.
 Young apricot trees are at high risk for damage from insects that bore into the main trunk.

 Our Garden Planner can produce a personalised calendar of when to sow, plant and harvest for your area.

-Prune in spring or mid to late summer in the cool climates.
+Prune in spring or mid to late summer in cooler climates.
 Elsewhere prune apricots in late winter.
 Healthy apricot trees will bear for ten to fifteen years or more.

 Harvest when the fruit is soft and can be pulled easily from the tree.
 Ripe apricots fall to the ground.